New & Noteworthy

-Leta Nadler and Manij Taban, Human Services Paraprofessionals were trained at the Wagner Program at American Jewish University; Myrna Gordon joins us from the Wagner Program.
-Stephanie Davis, is a licensed Psychotherapist, Marriage and Family Therapist and Attorney at Law.
+Leta Nadler and Manij Taban, Human Services Paraprofessionals were trained at the Wagner Program at American Jewish University, Myrna Gordon joins us from the Wagner Program.
+Stephanie Davis is a licensed, Marriage and Family Therapist and Attorney at Law.
 Ann Brunner, MSW has many years working with seniors and families.
 Blanca Sagles is part of the Spiritual Care Team at Providence.

 Caring for your mom or dad can present very different challenges than caring for a spouse.
 Share experiences and ideas; support each other in navigating the care and support of a parent.
 The group facilitator is Stephanie Davis.

 This meeting is open to anyone living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
-Led by Myrna Respite is offered.
+Group led by Myrna Gordon.
+Respite is offered.

-This group is open to anyone living with and/or caring for a loved one with Alzheimer’s or Dementia.
+This group is made up of “experienced caregivers” who have attended support group for 2 years or more and are living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
-Facilitated by Leta and Manij.
+Group facilitated by Leta Nadler and Manij Taban.
 Respite is offered.

 This support group is for anyone caring for a spouse, child, parent, neighbor or friend, if you’ve placed someone or they’re living at home.
 Come share your experience with others, learn from theirs, start feeling empowered.
 The group facilitator is Stephanie Davis.

 Early Memory Loss Support Group